 2. Fill key talent gaps.
 Effectively anticipating and satisfying the demand for new and different skills required to meet business needs is already a mission-critical priority for HR leaders.
 Talent assessment helps you address this challenge by:

 • Identifying future skill gaps within the workforce;

 • Determining whether the organisation has enough existing talent to meet future needs, and;

 • Highlighting the extent to which external hiring will be required to fill critical gaps.

 3. Identify high-potentials and future-ready leaders.
 How often have you seen investments in high-potential and leadership programs wasted—or worse—the people you just invested in walk out the door?
-To get the most out of talent development investments, you must identify the right talent to drive your organization in meeting its near- and long-term business goals.
+To get the most out of talent development investments, you must identify the right talent to drive your organisation in meeting its near- and long-term business goals.

 Ensuring you identify and develop the right future leaders to drive your business ahead requires understanding the difference between high-performers and high-potentials.
-High performers are vital to the organization and drive results within their current roles.
+High performers are vital to the organisation and drive results within their current roles.
 High potentials, on the other hand, have specific attributes that allow them to advance to more senior leadership roles.
 Assessments can help identify both high performers and high potentials.
 More importantly, it will tell you how to make best use of them going forward into the future.